 Before coming to the UK in 1997, I was a member of the Shanghai Luwan All-Female Yue Opera Company, specializing in Xiaosheng (male role).
-I have continued to perform and produce whilst I pursue academic studies: between 2006-2007 I conceived and performed the lead character Song in Dis-Orientation, at Riverside Studios, Hammersmith, London in collaboration with Shanghai Yue Opera House; I sang Chinese opera and fused it with international musicians from Congo, Brazil, Iran, Pakistan and Palestine at the 2007 Manchester International Festival, which received 5 out of 5 review; in 2012, I co-produced one section of the Manchester Carnival Parade, fusing Chinese opera movements with Maculele dance.
+I have continued to perform and produce whilst I pursue my academic career: between 2006-2007 I conceived and performed the lead character Song in Dis-Orientation, at Riverside Studios, Hammersmith, London in collaboration with Shanghai Yue Opera House; I sang Chinese opera and fused it with international musicians from Congo, Brazil, Iran, Pakistan and Palestine at the 2007 Manchester International Festival, which received a 5 out of 5 review; in 2012, I co-produced one section of the Manchester Carnival Parade, fusing Chinese opera movements with Maculele dance.
 I completed a PhD at the School of Performance and Cultural Industries, University of Leeds, in 2011, with Research Distinction.

-I am currently the Principle Investigator of two AHRC UK-China creative industry grants: AHRC UK-China creative economy newton grant (2018-2021) and AHRC UK-China creative cluster development grant (2019), leading a team of research institutions and industrial partners for international collaborations including Opera North, Slung Low, Leeds Play House, SME digital media companies in the UK and Shanghai Yue Opera House, Shanghai Dramatic Arts Centre, Shanghai Media Group and Shanghai Pudong Municipal Government in China.
+I am the Principle Investigator of two AHRC UK-China creative industry grants: AHRC UK-China creative economy Newton grant (2018-2021) and AHRC UK-China creative cluster development grant (2019), leading a team of research institutions and industrial partners for international collaborations including Opera North, Slung Low, Leeds Play House, SME digital media companies in the UK and Shanghai Yue Opera House, Shanghai Dramatic Arts Centre, Shanghai Media Group and Shanghai Pudong Municipal Government in China.

 - International Director